Can a US Citizen Buy a House in Morocco? Honest 2026 Guide from the Ground

 Charming pool courtyard of a traditional riad in Ouarzazate, Morocco, with lush plants and intricate architecture.

 • Marrakech is really two property worlds.
-The Medina is old, walled, riad heavy, with complex titles and inheritance chains.
-The Ville Nouvelle (Gueliz, Hivernage, Agdal) is modern, cleaner on paperwork, and priced higher per square meter.
+The Medina is old, walled, and riad-heavy, with complex titles and inheritance chains.
+The Ville Nouvelle including Gueliz, Hivernage, and Agdal is modern, cleaner on paperwork, and priced higher per square meter.
 Confusing the two is a financial mistake.

 • In the Medina, an unusually low price is almost always a title problem, not a bargain.
 Clean riads at a real discount simply do not sit on the market.

-• “Buy through a Moroccan SARL (LLC)” is often pitched to foreigners as a shortcut.
-It has legitimate uses (commercial rental, multiple owners, inheritance planning), but for a single family home it usually adds accounting costs and tax complications, not savings.
+• “Buy through a Moroccan SARL” is often pitched to foreigners as a shortcut.
+It has legitimate uses for commercial rental, multiple owners, or inheritance planning, but for a single-family home it usually adds accounting costs and tax complications, not savings.

 • Your notary is not your lawyer.
 Notaries are neutral by law.
-For complex cases (inheritance, joint owners, boundary disputes, off plan), also hire a separate avocat.
+For complex cases involving inheritance, joint owners, boundary disputes, or off-plan purchases, also hire a separate avocat.

 • The Moroccan dirham is not freely convertible.
 Bring dollars in through a Moroccan bank, always.
 Never through informal money changers or offshore accounts.